 The format of Europe’s premier club competition has been revamped several times since the introduction of the straight knockout European Cup in 1955.
 When top European clubs became dissatisfied that potentially lucrative runs in Europe could be over after just one tie, a round-robin group stage was introduced by UEFA in 1991.
 From 1999/2000 to 2002/2003, a double group stage format was introduced.
 The format reverted to single group stage format from 2003/2004 season and has remained to present.

-What is the Swiss model and what changes are proposed?
+What is the Swiss model and what are the changes?

 Within the 36 team league, each team will play 10 matches against 10 different opponents, five home and five away.
 After 10 group stage fixtures, the top eight clubs will progress to knock-out stage.
 Teams placed nine to 25 would enter a play-off to determine the additional eight clubs to make up the round of 16.
 From the round of 16, the two-legged ties will remain leading to the showpiece final.